 To access the RAM Limiter feature, click on the GX Control icon at the left sidebar and enable the toggle next to RAM Limiter.

-To try it out, head over to the left menu, click on the GX Control icon, and enable the Network Limiter toggle.
+To try it out, head to the left menu, click the GX Control icon, and enable the Network Limiter toggle.
 Then select the maximum bandwidth that the browser could use from the drop-down menu.

 As is evident from its name, this feature allows you to cap the maximum system resources the browser can use.
 Once you limit the total processor power that GX could use, the other games and software could use the remaining prowess and work accordingly.